Osiris-Team/Osiris-Team/dev_contract.md

 Transfer of Ownership: Upon full payment and acceptance of the project, the Developer agrees to transfer all rights, title, and interest, including copyright, for all software, code, documentation, designs, and other materials created under this Agreement (collectively, the Work Product) to the Client.
 The Developer agrees that the Work Product is the exclusive property of the Client.
 This leads to the Client having the exclusive, perpetual, worldwide, royalty-free right to use, modify, reproduce, display, distribute, and create derivative works of the Work Product for any purpose, including commercial use.

 Developer License: To facilitate continued development, the Client grants the Developer a temporary, non-exclusive, non-transferable license to use, modify, and access the Work Product.
 This license is valid only while this contract remains active and un-terminated.
 The license exists solely for the purpose of completing ongoing or future Deliveries under this Agreement.
 Upon termination of this contract for any reason, this license is immediately revoked, and the Developer agrees to cease all use of the Work Product unless otherwise agreed in writing.
+Notwithstanding the foregoing, the Client reserves the right to revoke this license at its sole discretion at any time during the term of this Agreement, provided that such revocation does not conflict with any previously agreed-upon deadlines or priority arrangements.

 Developer Restrictions: The Developer agrees not to reproduce, license, or distribute the Work Product, or any substantially similar derivative, to any third party.